-If students are looking for a well-versed career to help people eat better, becoming a holistic nutritionist might be a good option.
-These professionals focus their efforts on improving a person's diet, which then betters their life both physically and emotionally.
+For students with a passion for teaching people how to eat better, becoming a holistic nutritionist might be a good option.
+These professionals focus their efforts on improving a person's diet in order to improve their life both physically and emotionally.
 Most of these nutritionists are self-employed and build their own client list.
 Students interested in this career tend to hold a bachelor's in a health-related discipline.
 Subjects covered in training include culinary arts, herbology and metabolism.
+Licensure is required by most states.
 Voluntary certifications are available to students looking to further their skills and education.

 |Other Requirements||Licensure and certifications sometimes required|